danielbdias/domain-driven-design-in-nodejs/README.md

 ````

-2. Execute a mutation `TraceRouteTroll` para executar o Use Case:
+2. Execute the mutation `TraceRouteTroll` to run the use case:

 ```
 query TraceRouteTroll {